stianfro/blog/content/en/posts/gateway-api-1.md

 tags:
   - kubernetes
   - network
+  - gateway-api
 title: "Gateway API for dummies"
 ---

 I recently had a use-case where I could finally tinker with Gateway API, a new interface for handling service traffic in Kubernetes.
 You can think of it as a successor to the current Ingress APIs.
 Gateway API is built and maintained by the Kubernetse Network Special Interest Group.

+## What is Gateway API?

-What is important to be aware of is that Gateway API is just an API, it is just a set of CRDs that you install in your cluster and does not come with a controller of any kind.
+Gateway API is essentially just an API, it is a set of CRDs that you install in your cluster and does not come with a controller of any kind.
 A separate Gateway Controller has to be installed for things to work, there are [many implementations to choose from](https://gateway-api.sigs.k8s.io/implementations) but some examples include Envoy Gateway, Traefik Proxy, Cilium and Istio.

 In this post I will focus on [Envoy Gateway](https://gateway.envoyproxy.io) but the general concepts should stay the same for other implementations.